MicrosoftDocs/power-automate-docs/articles/get-started-with-copilot.md

 - Set up connections on your behalf.

 - Apply the necessary parameters in the flow based on your prompt.
-Only a limited number of connectors is currently supported.
+Only a limited number of connectors are currently supported.

 - Respond to your requests to make changes to your flow, such as update actions and replace actions.